Defeat Lust & Pornography Three men at a 12-step meeting.

 This group is for people who feel powerless over having compulsive sex.
 According to the SCA website, “Our primary purpose is to stay sexually sober and to help others to achieve sexual sobriety.”
 Further, it states, “We believe we are not meant to repress our God-given sexuality, but to learn how to express it in ways that will not make unreasonable demands on our time and energy, place us in legal jeopardy, or endanger our mental, physical or spiritual health.”

-SCA was founded by homosexual men in LA and New York who want a place to share openly about their sexual behaviors.
+SCA was founded by homosexual men in LA and New York who wanted a place to share openly about their sexual behaviors.
 In many places, SCA attracts mostly gay men.
 It advertises being “inclusive of all sexual orientations, open to anyone with a desire to recover from sexual compulsion.”

 SLAA: Sex and Love Addicts Anonymous